 As a marketer, you need to understand how customers see your brand and what improvements to make before it's too late.
 You also need to keep an eye on how your competitors are doing and how much you know about your target market.

 Now, you might be wondering how to use these marketing surveys to understand customer experience and stay competitive.
-Which is why below you’ll find a detailed breakdown of each survey so you can create better marketing strategies.
+To help you get a clear picture, below we provided a detailed breakdown of each survey, so you can create better marketing strategies.

 1. Customer Research Surveys

-First up come customer research surveys that amount to 28% of all the surveys.
-I don’t find this surprising as marketers need to find out who their customers are in order to drive growth.
+The first on our list are customer research surveys, which represent 28% of all the surveys sent out to customers.
+This is unsurprising as marketers need to find out who their customers are in order to drive growth.

-Why it’s useful: Send customer research surveys to people who buy your products.
-That way, you find out more about your customers like their job roles, pain points, and interests.
-This lets you target and personalizes your marketing efforts much better.
+Why it’s useful: Sending customer research surveys to people who buy your products will help you find out more about your customers, including their job titles, pain points, and interests.
+This will let you target and personalize your marketing efforts.

 Why it’s useful: NPS lets you identify the most loyal customers.
 You can then ask them for case studies, testimonials, quotes, and reviews for marketing collateral.

-Product research surveys make up 14% of the top 10 marketing surveys.
-They rank 3rd on the list.
-Want to effectively market new features of your product?
-First you need to understand how your customers use them.
+Product research surveys account for 14% of the most popular marketing surveys.
+If you want to effectively market new features of your product, you need to understand how your customers use them.
 And to do that, you need to ask effective product survey questions.

-Why it’s useful: CSAT is interaction-based, meaning you measure customer satisfaction at a specific touchpoint (like closing a support ticket).
-Also, you can improve the customer experience based on CSAT scores by finding out what your customers are struggling with.
+Why it’s useful: CSAT is interaction-based, meaning you measure customer satisfaction at a specific touchpoint, such as closing a support ticket.
+You can also improve customer experience based on CSAT scores by finding out what your customers are struggling with.

 Content evaluation surveys are a great way to accelerate and improve content creation.
-Yet they constitute only 6% of all the marketing surveys.
-We still have to see more marketers use surveys to enhance their content marketing efforts.
+Yet, they constitute only 6% of all marketing surveys.
+If you're a marketer, don't hesitate to use content evaluation surveys to enhance your content marketing efforts.

 Examples of marketing survey questions for a content evaluation survey: